Most Scenic Drives in Australia – If you are visiting Australia, there are some drives that you absolutely must try.

 Eyre Peninsula Drive

-Eyre Peninsula Drive is an impressive 745 kilometres that spans the entire peninsula.
+Eyre Peninsula Drive is an impressive 745 kilometers that spans the entire peninsula.

 Most people are impressed by this scenery.